2600hz/monster-ui/docs/monster/ui/getFormData().md

 ### Parameters
 The parameters are the same than the [form2js][form2js] function.

+### Return value
+An `Object` representation of the form.

-### Description
+## Description
 This method is a wrapper of the form2js function.
 Its goal is to clean the object returned by form2js of all empty keys when the form passed as a parameter contains inputs without a `name` parameter.

-[monster]: ../../monster.md
-[ui]: ../ui.md

 [form2js]: https://github.com/maxatwork/form2js#form2js